Shortite

 Diaphaneity is transparent.

-Crystal System is orthorhombic, C2mm.
+Crystal System is orthorhombic, mm

 Crystal Habits include well-formed short prismatic crystals and masses.